07 Jul Electromagnetic Fields

 Simple Tips to Reduce Your Exposure

-- DISTANCE DISTANCE DISTANCE– its called the inverse square law and it essentially means as you double the distance away from the EMF source, you will reduce your exposure to it by 75%.
+- DISTANCE is your friend– its called the inverse square law and it essentially means as you double the distance away from the EMF source, you will reduce your exposure to it by 75%.
 Its the cheapest, simplest and most effective advice I can give.
-Keep at least 1 metre at a distance from the source especially in areas where you spend time such as the bed, favourite couch, desk and so on.
+Keep at least a metre away from EMFs especially in areas where you spend time such as the bed, favourite couch, desk and so on.

 - Shielding is a last resort if you are unable to eliminate the source of the field.
-Shielding is used to reduce ones exposure to electric fields and to radiofrequencies, however it is not effective against magnetic fields.
-It is a complicated procedure that will require the expertise of a building biologist and licensed electrician who needs to earth the paint and/or material.
-Shielded cabling or sheath cabling in metal conduit is recommended to reduce the electric field in the walls.
-All wireless technologies should be avoided in shielded rooms as it will reflect the radiation back into the room.
+Shielding is used to reduce ones exposure to electric fields and to radiofrequencies, however it is not effective against AC magnetic fields.

-- Demand switches and contactors are placed in the fuse box to reduce one’s exposure to electric and magnetic fields
+- Demand switches and contactors placed in the fuse box may reduce exposure to AC electric and AC magnetic fields

-- Put the mobile phone and ipad in airplane mode when the kids are playing games
+- Put the cell phone and ipad in flight mode when using a digital device